Home / Series / CinemaStix / Aired Order /

 Sound of Metal is a film that went further than most to depict deafness and deaf culture with dignity and respect.
 This is how.

-• S2023E02 When you shoot your movie like it’s a stage play
+• S2023E02 Shooting The Bird Cage: when you shoot your movie like it’s a stage play

 • January 14, 2023